widdowquinn/2018-03-06-ibioic/docs/installation_attendees.rst

 Two different setups are described:

-1. Installation of all components on your own local machine
+1. :ref:`Installation of all components on your own local machine <install-components>`
-2. Download and use of a Linux virtual machine
+2. :ref:`Download and use of a Linux virtual machine <use-virtual-machine>`

 Either one of these will prepare your machine for the workshop.